ghewgill/neon-lang/overview.md

 # Neon Overview

 The following is a brief description of Neon for experienced programmers.
+There are plenty of examples, because experienced programmers know how to read code, and can pick up concepts more quickly by reading code than by reading a description of code.

-Neon is a statically typed imperative language, with roots in Pascal and Modula-2.
+Neon is a statically typed imperative language, with roots in Pascal, Modula-2, Ada, and [others](motivation.html).
 Program structure and modules are influenced by Python.

-    % This sample program greets the user until an empty line is entered.
+    % This sample program greets the user
+    % until an empty line is entered.

     LOOP
         LET name: String := input("What is your name? ")
         IF name = "" THEN